psyb0t/jstts/README.md

 ## Overview

-This is a fully client-side Text-to-Speech service using eSpeakNG.
+This is a fully client-side, JavaScript-only Text-to-Speech (TTS) service using eSpeakNG.
 No server-side bullshit.
 Just clone this repo into your desired directory, and you're all set.

 ## Installation